-You can apply for the Tier 4 (Child) student visa if you’re aged between 4 and 17 and you want to study in the UK.
+You can apply for a Child Student visa if you’re between 4 and 17 years old and you want to study at an independent school in the UK.

-- have a place on a course
+- have an unconditional offer of a place on a course at an independent school

 - have the consent of your parent or guardian to study in the UK - you’ll need to prove this when you apply

-You should get a decision on your visa within 3 weeks.
+You’ll usually get a decision within 3 weeks.

 How long you can stay